Public Performance Right for Sound Recordings

 In the United States, royalties for public performances are paid to songwriters, composers and publishers.
 But what about the person who performs the song?

 Consider this.
-When you hear John Coltrane’s recording of ‘My Favorite Things’ on the radio in the US, the estates of Richard Rodgers and Oscar Hammerstein — the composers of ‘My Favorite Things’ — are compensated through ASCAP.
-But the estate of John Coltrane receives nothing for this performance.
+When you hear Counting Crows’ recording of ‘Big Yellow Taxi’ on the radio in the US, Joni Mitchell – the composer of ‘Big Yellow Taxi’ – is compensated through BMI.
+But Counting Crows receive nothing for this performance.

-However, if you hear the same performance on Sirius XM, or via a webcast, or on a cable music station — even on that terrestrial radio station’s webcast — both Rodgers and Hammerstein’s estates AND John Coltrane’s estate are compensated.
+However, if you hear the same performance on Sirius XM, or via a webcast, or on a cable music station – even on that terrestrial radio station’s webcast — both Joni Mitchell AND Counting Crows are compensated.

 Why the difference?
 US terrestrial broadcasters are exempt from paying a public performance right for sound recordings.